hern42/LinuxNerding/README.md

 I tried to create a .bash_profile file with `export PATH="$PATH:~/.local/bin"` in but without sourcing it it wouldn't load it at start-up.
 This became really annoying after a good bunch of reading things here and there about the proper way to things.
 Well, the proper way to do it was this way but it still doesn't work so I resorted to add said-line at the end of .bashrc instead which solved it but it is NOT satisfactory let me tell you that!

+To be noted that the correct way to install packages via pip is `python3 -m pip install --user <name_of_package>`.

 Then I wanted to try my new pip3 and install Tkinter to get back to what I was doing before this sudden urge to reinstall *espresso* and, well, I had to install it with a good old `apt install python3-tk` because Tkinter is not in pip.
 Go figure.

 And lastly, `apt install python3-venv` to use virtual environments because it seems that it is the proper way to do things.
 I'm into proper ways to do things at the moment.

-Update: `kivy` was one of the reason I started this whole reinstall thing so I got into installing that properly, ie via venv and guess what?
+`kivy` was one of the reason I started this whole reinstall thing so I got into installing that properly, ie via venv and guess what?
 I ended up installing it via apt because I ran into no end of issues with pip.
 So that is that.
 As a side note I had to install `xclip` and `xsel` to make it happy...

+Here is a list of stuff installed with `pip` in order to keep track of things (for upgrading and stuff, as trying to upgrade via pip something installed via apt is **not good**.
+- panda
+- jupyterlab (more on that further down...)
+- beet

+### Jupyter notebooks
+So that's pretty cool...
+It's installed via pip and run by the `jupyter lab`command in the terminal which spawns another terminal with vim opening an html file with a link to copy and open in Firefox (convoluted, there is obviously another way to do that but I like it that way...).

+Another way is to run `jupyter-notebook` in a terminal.
+Not too sure of the difference yet but `lab` seems to have more stuff going on.

+Then if one wants to use addons (such as latex support and widgets and all kinds of stuff) one need to install (via apt here) `nodejs` and `npm` which installs loads of stuff but well it's not as if we had a choice on that.

+There are some repositories in here with experiments with notebooks.

+### Pelican and Travis
+In order to raise azimutbrutal.org from the deads I decided to produce static HTML locally so there'll be here a bunch of stuff on that...

 ## Diverse (yeah, that's it, here we are...)
 In order to connect my android phone to *espresso* I installed `Android-File-Transfer` via apt which is nice and doesn't install a single new dependency...